What is 5G? Part 1 – Evolution and the Next Generation

 Welcome to our conversation series on 5G.
 5G is the next generation network technology, promising exponentially higher bandwidth along with lower latency to support the vast range of consumer and commercial applications in the Internet of Things (IoT).
 For those developing data-intensive applications, it’s important to know when and how 5G will be deployed.

-In this post, Scott Nelson, Digi VP of Product, again interviews Harald Remmert, Digi Director of Engineering.
+In this post, Harald Remmert, Digi Director of Engineering spoke with Scott Nelson, Founder of Reuleaux Technology.
 The “What is 5G?” topic grew into two related conversations.
 This post, Part 1, covers the evolution of the network generations leading up to 5G.
 Part 2 covers the adoption of 5G in consumer markets and the IoT.

 In case you missed it, be sure to check out the first blog in our 5G series, “Venturing Into the Fog of 5G.”